 Tasty Treats for Dogs and Cats

-Families often bond while making all kinds of treats and delicious food for their celebrations or to share and while our fur babies don’t want to be left out—many traditional holiday treats aren’t good for them.
-We searched the internet to find the tastiest and most festive-looking holiday treats for pets that are also safe to eat.
+Families often bond while making all kinds of treats and delicious food for their celebrations.
+While our fur babies don’t want to be left out—many traditional holiday treats aren’t good for them.
+So, we searched the internet to find the tastiest and most festive-looking holiday treats for pets that are also safe to eat.
 We found four recipes online that are sure to delight the taste buds of your family pet and included them below.

 Applesauce and Oatmeal Dog Treat Recipe (from the Rover.com website)

 - total 30 mins

 - yield 1 tray

 - This is the base recipe for perfect cut-out cookies.
 You can combine this recipe with the red and green cookie doughs below for dazzling cookie creations.

 - 2 cups rolled oat flour